ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.rst

 -  ``ERRATA_A72_859971``: This applies errata 859971 workaround to Cortex-A72
    CPU.
 This needs to be enabled only for revision <= r0p3 of the CPU.

+For Cortex-A73, the following errata build flags are defined :

+-  ``ERRATA_A73_855423``: This applies errata 855423 workaround to Cortex-A73
+   CPU.
+This needs to be enabled only for revision <= r0p1 of the CPU.

 DSU Errata Workarounds
 ----------------------